How To use VIM as an IDE – A Customization Guide

 3. File Manager Integration

-Configuring file manager integration is the first feature we will be using an external plugin for.
+Configuring file system integration is the first feature we will be using an external plugin for.
 We will be installing for this is NerdTree.

 To install NerdTree, enter the following lines in vimrc.